 Read the next story in the Chronicles of Palestine:

-The Canaanite Idol Mystery by Jennifer L. Armstrong
+The Body in the Garden Tomb Mystery by Jennifer Keogh Armstrong